mousepawmedia/devdocs/network/source/network/programmingworkflow.rst

 Our C++ projects use the Goldilocks library for testing and benchmarking.
 Our Jenkins instance is configured to use these Goldilocks tests.

-..
-NOTE:: To learn more about setting up and using Goldilocks, see the
+..  note:: To learn more about setting up and using Goldilocks, see the
     `PawLIB Goldilocks documentation <https://mousepawmedia.net/docs/pawlib/goldilocks/goldilocks.html>`_.

 If a build or test suite fails, Jenkins will report the failure status and